 Incoming senior BSN students who anticipate graduating with a College of Nursing GPA of 3.7 may apply for the Honors Program.
-The Honors Program provides opportunity to complete a project culminating in a formal thesis under the supervision of a faculty mentor.
-A three credit honors seminar course (NUR 4935) is required in the spring semester of the senior year.
+The Honors Program provides an opportunity to complete a project culminating in a formal thesis under the supervision of a faculty mentor.
+A three-credit honors seminar course (NUR 4935) is required in the spring semester of the senior year.
 The presentation of the honors project, submission of the thesis to the University Library Repository, and a final GPA commensurate with University guidelines are required for graduating with honors.

 Program Description and Criteria

-College of Nursing GPA of 3.6 calculated from the first semester of entry into the College of Nursing through the end of sixth semester courses will be the minimum requirement for application to the Honors Program.
+College of Nursing GPA of 3.6 calculated from the first semester of entry into the College of Nursing and a cumulative GPA of 3.7 are the minimum requirement for application to the Honors Program.

 Prior to Applying